Dialectical Behavior Therapy (DBT)

 Let’s Build Something Different

-I am a DBT-Linehan Board of Certification, Certified Clinician™, which means I have been rigorously trained and evaluated to provide gold-standard, evidence-based Dialectical Behavior Therapy (DBT).
-This certification ensures I deliver comprehensive DBT, following the full treatment model created by Dr. Marsha Linehan.
+I’m a DBT-Linehan Board Certified Clinician™, meaning I’ve been rigorously trained to deliver the full, gold-standard DBT model developed by Dr. Masha Linehan.
 With this expertise, I help clients build emotional resilience, navigate relationships, and break free from unhelpful patterns using DBT’s proven strategies for lasting change.

 Together, we’ll develop personalized strategies to help you regain control, build resilience, and create lasting change.
 If you’re ready to take the first step, I’m here to support you on your journey to healing and growth.